legislated/legislated-web-static/HACKING.md

 #### [Flow](https://flow.org/en/docs/getting-started/)

 Flow is a relatively unobtrusive static type checker for JavaScript.
 The reasons for using a type-checker are beyond the scope of this document.
-If you're familiar with static-typing, the linked intro should be enough to get you going.
+If you're familiar with static typing, the linked intro should be enough to get you going.

 If you're not, the easiest way to get started is probably to pair program with someone who is.
+However, don't worry about it too much; it's more important to get started hacking.
+Write your code without types and we can help retrofit it into your PR afterwards.